 For decades, Americans have relied on trucks and truckers to bring them their food, home goods, and other products.
 When the trucks arrive on time and the system runs smoothly, most people pay no attention to the importance of the industry.
-When an accident occurs, however, things can get messy in a hurry.
+When a truck accident occurs, however, things can get messy in a hurry.

 The average semi-truck is about 20 to 30 times heavier than a car.
 As such, if you are ever involved in a truck rollover accident, the damage is likely to be devastating.
 In 2017 alone, 4,102 people died in large truck crashes.

 With a vehicle as large and complex as a semi-truck, there are plenty of things that can potentially go wrong.
 However, the vast majority of rollover accidents are caused by one of the following four things:

 A significant portion of all trucking accidents is caused by mistakes on the part of the driver.
 Forgetting to check mirrors before changing lanes, speeding, texting while driving, and even falling asleep at the wheel have all been known to cause devastating rollovers.